Renting a home

 A Guide on How to Rent a House or Apartment

 If you rent or are thinking of renting, you’re in good company.
-But, renting can cost you a lot of money.
-10.9 million U.S. Americans spent more than 50 % of their income on rent!
-This fact is even more mind-boggling when you consider renters typically pay more than 30% of their income on rent.1 So it benefits you to research and make a wise rental home decision.
+But renting can cost you a lot of money.
+Renters typically pay more than 30% of their income on rent.1 So it will benefit you to research and make a wise decision about rental housing.

-Let’s get up to speed on what to look for regarding payments, neighborhoods, and building structure so you can make that potential apartment or house your new home!
+Let’s get up to speed on what to look for regarding payments, neighborhoods, and building structure so you can make that potential apartment, condo or house your new home!!

 Know your budget